MileHacker Logo

 • For popular national parks like Manuel Antonio, consider acquiring entrance tickets online in advance.

-• This bypasses time waiting in line at the park entrance, specifically during peak season.
+• This bypasses time waiting in line at the park entrance, especially in peak season.

 • Utilize online booking platforms for attractions and tours.